 - It has a high modulus of rigidity and elasticity.

-- Nowadays the automotive industry, chemical industry and electronic industry, have the most demand for iridium, where it is used to coat the electrodes in the chlor-alkali process, and in catalyst.
+- Nowadays the automotive industry, chemical industry and electronic industry have the most demand for iridium, where it is used to coat the electrodes in the Chlor-alkali process, and in catalysts.

 - Some applications are in pivot bearings and in scientific and other special equipment, but it is principally used in alloys: osmium/iridium alloys are used for tipping fountain pen nibs and for compass bearings.